bx-sh/specs.sh/README.md

 BASH functions implicitly return the return code of the last command run in the function:

-- It is common to write specs so the final command is used to determine if the spec will pass
+- It is common to write specs so the final command is used to determine if the spec will pass:
   ```sh
   @spec.verify_that_a_file_exists() {
     local expected_file="my-file.txt"
     [ -f "$expected_file" ]
   }
   ```
-- This is functionally the same as the following example:
+- This behaves the same as the following example (showing an explicit return):
   ```sh
   @spec.verify_that_a_file_exists() {
     local expected_file="my-file.txt"